iikare/nodumi/README.md

 * `x86_64-w64-mingw32-g++`
 * `x86_64-w64-mingw32-gcc`
 * `x86_64-w64-mingw32-ld`

-Note that CIEDE2000 is only required if `COLDIST_CIE00` is defined at compile-time, and you wish to use the CIEDE2000 deltaE color-distance algorithm in generating a color palette from a background image.

 Keep in mind that Windows support is currently in an experimental stage, so expect weird quirks and bugs.